 Caterers are the professionals behind some of life's most important events, from weddings to graduation parties to business meetings.
-Caterers must create meals that not only taste good but also look great.
-These seasoned professionals prepare gourmet meals on the go, often without the convenience of a full-service kitchen or state-of-the-art appliances.
+These seasoned professionals must create meals that not only taste good but also look great, often without the convenience of a full-service kitchen and its appliances.

 Sure, catering directors oversee an event's food service, but that's only the beginning.
 In fact, these professionals oversee virtually all aspects of an event, from planning to cleanup.